alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 ## Rebooting whitehall-frontend machines

-The whitehall application boots slowly and causes HTTP requests to back up.
+The Whitehall application boots slowly and causes HTTP requests to back up.
 You need to make sure that each machine is fully up before rebooting the next.